 To join the Virginia Living Museum as a volunteer you need to:

-Orientation and training are required of new volunteers.
+- Orientation and specific trainings are required of all volunteers.

 Note: Volunteer placement at the Virginia Living Museum is subject to a successful interview, reference check, an official position offer and space availability.

-There is a TRAINING FEE of $15 for volunteers accepted into the program.
-No fee will be required for applying, any volunteer accepted into the program on or after May 1, 2013 will be required to pay this one time fee.
+There is a TRAINING FEE of $20 for volunteers upon acceptance into the program.
+No fee will be required for applying, any volunteer accepted into the program will be required to pay this one time fee.

 - Check out passes to museums in the Peninsula Museums Forum.